rrnazario/TelegramFriendlyList/README.md

 # TelegramFriendlyList
-A system for friendly list for parties control
+A system for friendly list for party control